 - a.
-If Enforcement Counsel determines there is probable cause to believe grounds for sanction exist, then CFP BoardEnforcement Counsel may deliver to Respondent, and contemporaneously file with the DEC, a Complaint to Respondent.
-CFP Board.
-Enforcement Counsel may amend the Complaint at any time; provided, however, that the DEC may continue or keep open a hearing to allow Respondent additional time to prepare a defense.
-60 days prior to the hearing.
+If Enforcement Counsel determines there is probable cause to believe grounds for sanction exist, then Enforcement Counsel may deliver to Respondent, and contemporaneously file with the DEC, a Complaint.
+Enforcement Counsel may amend the Complaint at any time 60 days prior to the hearing.
 Within 60 days of the hearing, Enforcement Counsel may amend the Complaint only upon the consent of Respondent or if DEC Counsel grants a motion for leave to amend the Complaint.
 A Complaint must include: - 1.
 Numbered paragraphs setting forth the grounds for sanction, including a detailed factual description of the conduct and a specific statement of the alleged violations.
-Numbered paragraphs setting forth the grounds for sanction, including a detailed factual description of the conduct and a specific statement of the alleged violations. - 2.
-A range of likely hearing dates.
-(The Notice of Hearing, provided in accordance with Article 10.1, will set a final hearing date.) - 1.
-CFP Board Enforcement Counsel will use reasonable efforts to redact any exhibits to the Complaint pursuant to Article 6.1. - 2.
+Enforcement Counsel will use reasonable efforts to redact any exhibits to the Complaint pursuant to Article 6.1. - 2.
 A statement indicating the amount of hearing time Enforcement Counsel requests to present the grounds for sanction.
 If Enforcement Counsel fails to provide the hearing time statement, then Enforcement Counsel waives the right to contest the amount of time allotted for the hearing. - b.
 Enforcement Counsel may deliver a consolidated Complaint, or consolidate separate Complaints, against two or more Respondents that involve related facts.
-The Chair of the DEC, or if a Hearing Panel has been assembled, then the Chair of the Hearing Panel, DEC Counsel may issue an Order severing a consolidated action at any time, for good cause shown. - c.
+DEC Counsel may issue an Order severing a consolidated action at any time, for good cause shown.

+c.
 After Enforcement Counsel files a Complaint with the DEC, DEC Counsel must deliver to the parties an initial scheduling order with case deadlines and events, including a range of projected hearing or review dates.
 The final hearing date will be set forth in a Notice of Hearing issued pursuant to these Procedural Rules.